-- $AS_i^{N, A}$ = applicable stock; shipments minus retirements of unit type A for the national level in year i - $F_i^{REPL}$ = fraction of units that are replacements in year i; a figure calculated using national stock data - $F_i^{NEW}$ = fraction of units that are new in year i; a figure calculated using national stock data
+AS_i^{N, A} = applicable stock; shipments minus retirements of unit type A for the national level in year i

+F_i^{REPL} = fraction of units that are replacements in year i; a figure calculated using national stock data

+F_i^{NEW} = fraction of units that are new in year i; a figure calculated using national stock data

-$\operatorname{Sat}^{G}{\operatorname{Exist}}$ = number of total existing units for all appliances in geographical area G $\operatorname{Sat}^{N}{\operatorname{Exist}}$ = number of total existing units for all appliances at the national level
+Sat{Exist}^{G} = number of total existing units5 for all appliances in geographical area G Sat{Exist}^{N} = number of total existing units for all appliances at the national level

-$Sat{New}^{G}$ = number of total new units for all appliances in geographical area G $Sat{New}^{N}$ = number of total new units for all appliances at the national level $HH^{G}$ = total number of households in geographical area G $HH^{N}$ = total number of households at the national level $NHP^{G}$ = total number of new housing permits in geographical area G $NHP^{N}$ = total number of new housing permits at the national level appliance stock data into regional appliance stocks.
+Sat{New}^{G} = number of total new units for all appliances in geographical area G

+Sat{New}^{N} = number of total new units for all appliances at the national level

+HH^G = total number of households in geographical area G

+HH^N = total number of households at the national level

+NHP^G_N = total number of new housing permits in geographical area G

+NHP^N = total number of new housing permits at the national level may be prudent to consider such a disaggregation in subsequent analysis.
+An equation such as (20) could be used for this purpose, where, analogously to Koomey et al (1998), the distinction between saturation of existing and new units could be based on dates when efficiency regulations changed.

+In Canada, no attempt appears to have been made to explicitly disaggregate national appliance stock data into regional appliance stocks.
 However, in view of differences across regions in water heater types - and possibly in household stocks of water-using appliances - it

-In Canada, no attempt appears to have been made to explicitly disaggregate national

-&lt;sup>5 Koomey et al. (1998) use the 1993 Residential Energy Consumption Survey (RECS) as a source for saturation levels and define old saturations as those units within homes built before 1987 and new saturations as those in homes built after 1986.
+5 Koomey et al. (1998) use the 1993 Residential Energy Consumption Survey (RECS) as a source for saturation levels and define old saturations as those units within homes built before 1987 and new saturations as those in homes built after 1986.
 This is mainly due to the National Appliance Energy Conservation Act of 1987 (NAECA), which enacted minimum efficiency standards for appliances in the U.S.